 Signs of Depression in Children and How to Help

 Depression comes in a variety of forms and affects people of all ages.
-When it comes to depression in children, there are a number of signs that can be very telling of whether or not your child is struggling with depression.
-While it is normal for kids to feel sad or down from time to time, if the negative feelings last for more than two weeks or impair your child’s ability to function from day-to-day, it may be depression and time to for additional help.
+When it comes to childhood depression, there are a number of signs that can be very telling.
+While it is normal for kids to feel sad or down from time to time, if the negative feelings last for more than two weeks or impair your child’s ability to function day-to-day, it may be a symptom of depression and time for additional help.
+A depressed child, if neglected, can lead to severe depression in adulthood and other psychiatric conditions.
 Fortunately, there are many resources that can help alleviate the heaviness associated with untreated depression and can even reverse the effects.
 Read on to learn more about the signs of depression in children and what steps you can take to help.

 One of the most common and easy-to-spot signs of depression is social withdrawal — this is especially true if your child is typically social by nature.
-When children are suffering from depression or anxiety disorder, they will commonly pull back from their friends and peers and turn inwards.
+When children are developing depression or anxiety disorders, they will commonly pull back from their friends and peers and turn inwards.

 In this case, you can find out if and how much your child is socially withdrawn by asking them about school and who they have been spending time with.
 Another way to go about this without directly talking to your child is by getting in touch with your child’s teachers and coaches and asking if they have noticed any differences in your child’s social patterns recently.